Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/3 - Advanced Kaeon FUSION/README.md

 The first step is to define a function and write ONE+ code within the function that corresponds to the desired dialect.
 Then,
-use the build command.
+use the call command.
-The build command should have one child specifying the name of the desired dialect, and a second that returns a list of strings written in said dialect.
+The call command should have one child with the content "Build", a second child specifying the name of the desired dialect, and a third that returns a list of strings written in said dialect.

 For example, running: